-Over the poll's 18-year history, 28 programs have reached the top spot at least once.
+Over the poll's 19-year history, 28 programs have reached the top spot at least once.
 Amherst has reached the top spot in six different season and Washington U. did so in five seasons.
-The NESCAC and WIAC have each had four programs reach that spot.
+The NESCAC and WIAC have each had four programs reach that spot at least once.

 Only twice has a team been ranked No. 1 in the preseason and held that spot all the way through the national championship game -- Washington U in 1999-00 and Thomas More in 2015-16.